The English program of the Department of English and Modern Languages offers courses leading to the BA degree.

 The Department requires student portfolio creation for assessment.

 The major in English requires a minimum of 39 hours of coursework in the discipline.
 Graduates from the program enter a variety of careers requiring skills in communication; research; and the analysis or production of texts, including teaching, journalism, law, publishing, creative writing, technical writing, and business management.
 The relatively low number of required hours for the major gives students flexibility either to develop further their background in writing and literature or to add expertise in a related field.
-The concentrations in Creative Writing, Professional Writing, and Children’s Literature all require an additional 18 hours of coursework.
+The concentration in Creative Writing requires an additional 22 hours of coursework; the concentration in Rhetoric and Professional Writing requires an additional 23 hours of coursework.

-In addition to the BA degree in English, the department offers four concentrations (Professional Writing, Creative Writing, Children’s Literature, and secondary licensure) and four minors (English, Children’s Literature, Professional Writing, and Creative Writing).
+In addition to the BA degree in English, the department offers three concentrations (Rhetoric and Professional Writing, Creative Writing, and secondary licensure) and four minors (English, Children’s Literature, Rhetoric and Professional Writing, and Creative Writing).